AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/training-ml-model.md

 ![Recipe overview](../images/rtml/create-model.png)

 Next, select an appropriate dataset.
-Then click Next in the top-right navigation.
+Then click **[!UICONTROL Next]** in the top-right navigation.

 ![select dataset](../images/rtml/select-dataset.png)

 The configuration page opens.
 Provide a name for the model and review the default model configurations.
-Default configurations were applied during recipe creation.
+Default configurations are applied during recipe creation.
 Review and modify the configuration values by double-clicking the values.
 To provide a new set of configurations, click **[!UICONTROL Upload New Config]** and drag a JSON file containing model configurations into the browser window.
-Click **[!UICONTROL Finish]** to create the Model.
+Select **[!UICONTROL Finish]** to create the Model.

 ![Configure model](../images/rtml/configure-model.png)

-Once your model is created you have to for your training run to complete.
-Once done, click on a specific training run to view the details of that run.
-A properties dialog appears to the right, select **[!UICONTROL View Activity Logs]**.
+Once your model is created, you have to wait for your training run to complete.
+Once a successful training run is complete, you can select the training run to view it's details.
+Select a training run.
+Once selected a properties dialog appears to the right, select **[!UICONTROL View Activity Logs]**.

 ![view training runs](../images/rtml/view-training.png)